MuhammadAliArsalan/MuhammadAliArsalan/README.md

 ## 👋 Hi there, I'm Muhammad Ali Arsalan!

-🎓 A passionate Software Engineering student from Pakistan 🇵🇰
+🎓 A passionate Software Engineering student from NED University of Engineering & Technology
-💻 Currently learning `.NET`, `React`, and `DSA`
-🌱 Always exploring emerging tech like AI, ML, and Cloud computing
+💻 Currently learning in .NET and deepening my expertise in React while sharpening my problem-solving with DSA 🌱 Always exploring emerging tech like AI, ML, and Cloud computing
 📫 Reach me at: **aliarslan.se.dev@gmail.com**